microtrain/bootcamp/16-Ionic/04-IonicUsers/README.md

 * Implement an edit users page.
 * Add the ability to delete a user.
-    * This may be it's own page or a method built into another component.
+    * This may be its own page or a method built into another component.

 [Next: ionic-cms](../05-IonicCMS/README.md)